-Trici is currently available for macOS (10.12 or higher) and Ubuntu Linux(14.10 or higher).
+Trici is currently available for macOS (10.12 or higher), Ubuntu Linux(20.10 or higher) and Windows (10 or higher).
 The system RAM should be 8 GB or more.
-For macOS, Trici only supports the Intel chips architecture.
-Apple Silicon support is expected soon.
+For macOS, separate builds are available for Intel and Apple Silicon.

 Where is my data stored?

 All Trici data, i.e. screen recordings, tasks, settings etc. is stored on your local system and is never sent to any remote location.
 Trici works even when you are completely offline.